 IsarFlow tries to take a personalized approach, handling each acquisition of their software license with contact in an effort to specifically tailor and customize their offering to the specific needs of your network – as such, their licensing costs vary heavily and require contact.

-As far as the software itself is does an excellent job collecting and handling both IPFIX and NetFlow data, and SNMP for that matter.
+IsarFlow provides deep insights into traffic patterns to help with informed decision-making.
+It can also store and analyze SNMP data.
+It does an excellent job collecting and handling both IPFIX and NetFlow data, and SNMP for that matter.

 It also facilitates heavy interface and data point customization on a per-admin basis, making it an excellent choice for individuals working together on different aspects of a network environment with individualized needs.